kklmn/ArdquariumPi/docs/index.md

 ### CSS colors

-The default dark color theme can be changed in the two css files in "static/css", where one can comment/uncomment a block of color definitions.
+The default dark color theme can be changed in the two css files in "static/css", where one can comment/uncomment a block of color definitions at the top of the files.

 ### Phone app in MIT App Inventor

 A block diagram of the app can be seen as a png file.
 Tested only in Android but can be built also in iOS.
-Import the source to "MIT app inventor", build it, load to yuor phone and sart it.
+Import the source to "MIT app inventor", build it, load to your phone and start it.
 Press 'Scan'.
 When it finds 'MNSoft-xx', press 'Stop Scan', select the device and press 'Connect'.
 Give your phone number to send alarm texts to.